tanteckfang/tp/docs/UserGuide.md

 ### Sorting by Course: `sort course`

 Picture this: Your NUS address book is teeming with contacts, each with their unique set of courses.
-Curious about who's taken on the most courses or who's just starting out?
+Curious about who has taken on the most courses or who's just starting out?

 At its core, the `sort course` command rearranges your address book, bringing those with the most courses to the forefront in **descending order**.